isomerpages/moe-ast/_office-of-subject-chapters/Learner Profile/High Ability Learners Chapter.md

 <p>
 <b>Objectives of the High Ability Learner Chapter</b><br><br>

-The High Ability Learners (HALs) Chapter is a professional network, which aims to promote a culture of professionalism and pride for teachers teaching HALs.
-It serves as a focal point for teachers of HALs to engage in collaborative learning and critical inquiry.
-We aspire to develop and grow teacher leaders of HALs.
-We explore ways to raise the level of professional practice in the classroom and expertise across the system for quality student learning.
-Main programmes to develop teachers of HALs are professional development workshops, networked learning communities, learning days, participation in local and international programmes/conferences and collaboration with HAL educators from various organizations and institutions. <br><br>

-<b>Vision:</b><br><br>

-A community of competent teacher leaders who inspire the learning and teaching of high ability learners. <br><br>

-<b>Mission:</b><br><br>

-To build a teacher-led culture of professional excellence in the learning and teaching of high ability learners.
+The High Ability Learners (HALs) Chapter seeks to enhance pedagogical practice in the teaching of learners with high ability.
+The chapter engenders the belief that our students have diverse learning needs and they bring with them a wide range of experiences, beliefs, knowledge, and skills.
+High ability learners have specific learning needs to be met.
+For learning to be effective, teachers need to adapt teaching pace, approaches, and assessment practices to be developmentally appropriate for these learners.
+<br><br>
+The HAL Chapter serves as a focal point for teachers and Teacher Leaders of HALs to learn from, with and on behalf of one another.
+Through partnerships with schools, divisions in MOE, the National Institute of Education (NIE) and external partners, the HAL Chapter seeks to promote pedagogical innovations and facilitate research-informed practice, with the aim of supporting high ability learners in every school towards actualising their potential.

 </p>